Telescope Optics Topics

 Using fans with Newtonian telescopes

 February 2008 Note: Gary Seronik wrote an excellent thermal FAQ in the January 2008 issue of Sky & Telescope magazine.
 It summarizes the most important issues regarding thermal problems in Newtonians, and is a good place to start if you're new to this topic.
+(Oct.
+2023 update: I'm aware that unfortunately these back issues are no longer available from Sky Publishing, but I'll leave this note posted for those that collect the back issues.)

 Other optical articles